amazingcodemuneeza/Trends-in-CORD-19-Research/README.md

 # Trends-in-CORD-19-Research
-This repository contains the full code, datasets, and models used for the MSc Data Science final project:
+This repository contains the full code and models used for the MSc Data Science final project:
 **"Analysing Trends and Knowledge Gaps in COVID-19 Research"**
 ## 🤝 Contributing
 Pull requests are welcome if you'd like to extend this project to other domains.